sherms77/Survey/README.md

 Link to project: https://codepen.io/sherman-bernard/full/poeqmGp

 # Notes
-HTML and CSS files in folder named 'page.'
+- HTML and CSS files in 'page' folder.
+- Boilerplate code not used. codepen auto adds it.

 # Timeline
 - Started: 16 June 2021